mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ##### Dictionary/ExpandoObject

-Below is a sample code to bulk-insert by data table.
+Below is a sample code to bulk-delete by Dictionary or ExpandoObject.

 ```csharp
 using (var sourceConnection = new SqlConnection(sourceConnectionString))